-Reckless operation is a criminal offense in Massachusetts defined by Massachusetts General Law C 90 s 24.
+Reckless operation is a criminal offense in Massachusetts.
+Massachusetts General Law C 90 s 24 defines reckless operation.
 It is defined as operating a motor vehicle on a public way in a reckless manner.
-Call Attorney Patrick Donovan if you have been given a citation in Massachusetts.

 The district attorney must prove three elements, beyond a reasonable doubt, to get a conviction.
 It is not enough to show that you were merely negligent in your driving, but rather that you knew, should have known, or were indifferent to the fact that the manner in which you were driving was likely to result in death or serious harm to another person.